 Who cares if someone sees me doing something on my own and decides to make a negative judgement about it, that’s their problem and is definitely an opinion that I don’t need in my life.

 I’ve made a lot of changing to my life since 1st January 2018 and here are just some of them:

-I’ve spent a lot of quality time with my dog, Winston, who is getting on a bit and has turned into a little old man.
+- I’ve spent a lot of quality time with my dog, Winston, who is getting on a bit and turned into a little old man.

 The biggest change of 2018 was when I made the decision to leave the safety of my full-time job with a guaranteed income and go it alone to become a full-time self-employed Sports Massage Practitioner.

 Don’t get me wrong, it wasn’t all rainbows and lollipops and was probably one of the hardest years of my life.
 I’ve had a lot of moments when things didn’t go the way I wanted them to and I didn’t think I was going to make it but I have learnt from each and every one of them and, after a lot of tears and stress, turned them all into a positive step forward.
 I did it.
 I’m doing it.
 I’m living my dream career and helping my clients to fulfil their potential as well.
 Winner winner!